joalliswellchin/gitflow-avh/README.md

 the command.
 The files should be placed in .git/hooks
 In the directory hooks you can find examples of all the hooks available.

+## License terms

+git-flow is published under the FreeBSD License, see the [LICENSE](LICENSE) file.
+Although the FreeBSD License does not require you to share any modifications you make to the source code, you are very much encouraged and invited to contribute back your modifications to the community, preferably in a Github fork, of course.

 ## Showing your appreciation